All Episodes

 It's a little disconcerting.

-You pay that amount of money for a car that lasts basically a hundred and eighty miles before going wrong, said David Champion, the senior director for Consumer Reports Automotive Test Center.
+You pay that amount of money for a car that lasts basically a 180 miles before going wrong, said David Champion, the senior director for Consumer Reports Automotive Test Center.

-Fisker Karma, the name of the car, good for a hundred eighty miles, and then you're on your own.
+Fisker Karma, the name of the car, good for 180 miles, and then you're on your own.

 Fisker dispatched two engineers Wednesday night to examine the car.

-Fisker has benefited from the publicity generator when actor Leonardo DiCaprio was handed the first karma last summer, and pop idol Justin Bieber received Oh, there's a giving these things away to actors.
+Fisker has benefited from the publicity generated when actor Leonardo DiCaprio was handed the first karma last summer and pop idol Justin Bieber received, oh, they're giving these things away to actors.

 That's the marketing plan.